DataDog/ansible-datadog/README.md

 Version `4` of the role and version `5` of the collection install the Datadog Agent v7 by default.

+Version `5` of the role and version `6` of the collection no longer support Python 2 and Agent 5.
+It also no longer supports older versions of Amazon Linux 2 and CentOS.

 ## Setup

 Note that the install instructions in this document describe installation of the standalone Datadog role.
 For installation instructions of the Datadog collection, please refer to [the collection README file](https://github.com/ansible-collections/Datadog/blob/main/README.md).
 The configuration variables are the same for both the standalone role as well as the role accessed through the collection.